piscab/Vehicle-Detection-and-Tracking/README.md

 ### Overview
-Using a Support Vector Machine classifier, this project aims to draw a bounding box for vehicles detected in a video.
+Using Histogram of Oriented Gradients (HOG) and a Support Vector Machine classifier, this project aims to draw a bounding box for vehicles detected in a video.

 The code is stored in a [Jupyter Notebook](http://jupyter.org/) and requires **Python 3.5**.
 Please refer to the [project website](https://github.com/udacity/CarND-Vehicle-Detection) for implementation details.